 The same romantic tone is present in the third stanza but it is somewhat compromised by the “sing-song-like” rhyme scheme.
 The rhyming words “light” and “night” trivialize her statement, making it seem disingenuous.
 The same can be said for many of the couplets.
 In these lines, she describes how everyone rises and lies down.
 People laugh for a time and then weep for a time.
 It is a cycle like any other.

 We curse it then and sigh for wings.

 Wilcox’s speaker also describes “hug[ging] the world.”
-This phrase is not as clear as those which have proceeded it.
+This phrase is not as clear as those which have proceeded.
 She is speaking on how “We” are always seeking out the best in the world, and attempting to draw it closer to us.
-It is this kind of emotional and metal state which can end with a “sting.”
+It is this kind of emotional and mental state which can end with a “sting.”
 Something comes out differently than “we” expected.